RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 This document explains all subcommands and their flags, sorted per category.

-Unless otherwise specified, command work both on the problem and contest level.
+Unless otherwise specified, commands work both on the problem and contest level.

+**Allowed subcommands and options are also available with `bt --help` and `bt <command> --help`.**

 # Global flags